 Training content, like sales content, is designed exclusively for the sales rep. Its purpose is to educate and equip sales reps in specific areas of their roles.
 Content like eLearning courses, training videos, flash cards and handouts from live instructor-led training belong in this category.

 The content can be print or digital.
 It can be web-based or files saved on a computer.
 Or, Maestro’s favorite, it can be accessible through a mobile app.
 However you create it or deliver it, content is a collection of materials designed to support your reps.

-Because content supports sales reps in three main areas: sales, marketing and training, each of these departments needs to work together to build and execute the strategy.
+Because content supports sales reps in three main areas: sales, marketing, and training, each of these departments need to work together to build and execute the strategy.
 The question of who actually “owns” it can only be answered by your company based on its unique structure.

 Ideally, we like to see equal collaboration, excitement and a sense of ownership from each department.
-The synergy that results is powerful and achieves great results.
+The synergy that results is powerful and achieves excellent results.
 Additionally, the work you do together can also build unity between your three departments and your sales reps.
-Your strategy can ensure that you are constantly providing reps with support they need in a way they can access it easily and use it regularly.
+Your strategy can ensure that you are continually providing reps with the support they need in a way they can access it quickly and use it regularly.

 There you have it, the basics of content.
-It’s an important part of any sales-focused organization.
+It’s an integral part of any sales-focused organization.
 And you have the power to make yours great.